connectedhealthcities/connectedhealthcities/north-west-coast/education-and-workforce-development/coaching-for-digital-health.md

 Analysis of its resulting data and stakeholder narratives has:

--1) Informed understanding of digital health transformation within the North West coast health and care system.
+1. Informed understanding of digital health transformation within the North West Coast health and care system.

--2) Provided insight into challenges and opportunities for leveraging the enabling power of workforce to implement and spread digital innovation.
+2. Provided insight into challenges and opportunities for leveraging the enabling power of workforce to implement and spread digital innovation.